lemesigor/search-term-scrapper/README.md

 # search-term-scrapper

-REST API to scrape a website and return the number of times a word appears in it.
+REST API to scrape a website and return the number of times a words appears in it.

 ## Overview